-Notice of Annual and Special Meeting of Shareholders
+Notice of Annual Meeting of Shareholders

-NOTICE IS HEREBY GIVEN that the annual and special meeting of shareholders of Stella-Jones Inc. (the "Corporation") will be held at the Corporation's head office, located at 3100 de la Côte-Vertu Blvd., Suite 300, Saint-Laurent, Québec Canada, on Thursday, May 7, 2020 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual meeting of shareholders (the "Meeting") of Stella-Jones Inc. (the "Corporation") will be held online through a live audio webcast at https://web.lumiagm.com/473930328 on Monday, May 3, 2021 at 10:00 a.m.
 (Montréal time), for the purposes of:

-- 1. receiving the management report and the consolidated financial statements of the Corporation for the financial year ended December 31, 2019, as well as the independent auditor's report thereon; - 2. electing directors; - 3. appointing auditors and authorizing the directors to fix their remuneration; - 4. holding an advisory vote on the Corporation's approach to executive compensation; - 5. considering and, if deemed advisable, adopting a resolution, the complete text of which is annexed hereto as Schedule "A", amending the Corporation's employee share purchase plans ("Purchase Plans") to increase the total number of common shares reserved for issuance under its Purchase Plans from 1,000,000 to 1,300,000 common shares; and - 6. transacting such other business as may properly be brought before the meeting.
+- 1. receiving the management report and the consolidated financial statements of the Corporation for the financial year ended December 31, 2020, as well as the independent auditor's report thereon; - 2. electing directors; - 3. appointing auditors and authorizing the directors to fix their remuneration; - 4. holding an advisory vote on the Corporation's approach to executive compensation; and - 5. transacting such other business as may properly be brought before the meeting.